 323 Beacon was designed by Frederick B. Pope and built in 1871-1872 by James P. Neal, mason, one of three identical houses (321-323-325 Beacon) built for Frederick B. Pope for speculative sale, and one of fourteen contiguous houses (303-305-307-309-311-313-315-317-319-321-323-325-327-329 Beacon) he designed and built in the early 1870s.
 Frederick Pope is shown as the architect and owner on the final building inspection report for all three houses, dated June 28, 1872.

 321-323-325 Beacon – each 16 feet 8 inches wide – were built on two 25 foot wide lots.
 The eastern lot was owned by Frederick Pope and the western lot was owned by Augustus Napoleon Loring.
-The lots had been sold by the Commonwealth of Massachusetts at its public auction in December of 1870 and Frederick Pope and Augustus Loring either were the successful bidders or acquired the right to purchase the land from them.
-They did not take title to the property until June 28, 1872, the same day as the completed houses received their final inspection report.
+They had been the successful bidders for the lots at the Commonwealth of Massachusetts auction on December 27, 1870, but did not take title to the property until June 28, 1872, the same day as the completed houses received their final inspection report.
 Frederick Pope then sold 321 Beacon and he and Augustus Loring sold 323 Beacon together.
 Augustus Loring retained 325 Beacon as rental property and then as his home.

 Click here for an index to the deeds for 323 Beacon.

 On October 1, 1872, 323 Beacon was purchased from Frederick Pope and Augustus Loring by Henry F. Mills.
 He and his wife, Annie Maria (Taylor) Mills, made it their home.
 They previously had lived in Cambrdge.